 In my opinion, Clinique’s Even Better is the best foundation.
 This is what I use since 2013, and I can not give up on him.
 The foundation has more of a matte finish and is great for skin that feels dry and tight without creating those gross patches of dry skin.
 If you like full coverage and have oily or combination skin, this might be the one for you.

-To test if it is good for your skin type, I suggest you try these Clinique’s Even Better free samples.
+To verify if it suits your skin type, don’t lose the opportunity to get some Clinique’s Even Better free samples only this week.
 Also, thanks to these samples you also save some money, so they are welcome.
+But, hurry up if you want to get this beauty product.

 MAC Prep + Prime Transparent Finishing Powder it is good for all type of skin